Actinic Keratosis Treatment

 Facial chemical peel may be an alternative to topical medications.
 Chemical peels can be done in a single visit.1

-Photodynamic therapy is used to treat numerous lesions on the face and scalp.1 A light-sensitizing agent is applied to the lesions.
+Photodynamic therapy is used to treat numerous lesions on the face and scalp.1 A light-sensitizing medication is applied to the lesions.
 Hours later, the lesions are exposed to a strong blue or red light that destroys the abnormal cells.

 Possible side effects include redness and swelling, burning, and pain.
 The skin at the treatment site may crust over, change color, or become scaly.1 After this procedure, you typically must stay out of the sun for at least two days.3